A 5-month product design project, working in a large team to expand an existing rewards scheme & integrate the offer into a mobile app.

 1. Offering four rewards meant four different journeys.
 Some rewards were more difficult to redeem than others.
 This caused a disproportionate amount of customer queries.

-2. The rewards tracker, used to check the status of your rewards, used inconsistent language with inaccurate statuses.
-Users would quickly leave this page as the information was unhelpful.
+2. The rewards tracker, used to check the status of your rewards, was inaccurate.
+This page had a very high bounce rate.

 3. Users were often unaware of restrictions applicable to each reward, leading to a lot of frustration after the rewards has been redeemed.